umts/pvta-multiplatform/README.md

 The project has been configured to be an Android and iOS project.
 You have 3 options for testing the native app:

-   a. `ionic build [ios OR android]` generates necessary files (`.apk` or `.app`) to run on a device, but does nothing more.
+   a. `ionic cordova build [ios OR android]` generates necessary files (`.apk` or `.app`) to run on a device, but does nothing more.

-   b. `ionic emulate [ios OR android]` builds the app, opens an emulator, and starts the app for you.
+   b. `ionic cordova emulate [ios OR android]` builds the app, opens an emulator, and starts the app for you.

-   c. `ionic run [ios OR android]` builds the app and installs it on your USB-connected phone (and opens an emulator if no phone is connected).
+   c. `ionic cordova run [ios OR android]` builds the app and installs it on your USB-connected phone (and opens an emulator if no phone is connected).
 For iPhones, this only works on iOS >= 10, and requires special configuration (see [ionic's docs](http://ionicframework.com/docs/intro/deploying/)).